albar965/littlexpconnect/README.txt

 Download the correct archive for your operating system.
 The program is bundled with Little Navmap and can be downloaded separately too.

+Delete any old "Little Xpconnect" installations in the plugins directory before copying the new version.
+Do not merge new and old installtions.

 Copy the whole plugin directory "Little Xpconnect" into the directory "plugins" in the directory "Resources" in the X-Plane installation.
 The complete path should look like: